Regional Philanthropy Officer - East Coast

 - Must be able to travel around the region and to other areas of the country and must provide own transportation (mileage reimbursed) to complete local travel requirements of the job; available to work evenings and weekends.

-- Understanding of the needs and interests of major donors in order to develop relationships between them and the organization.
+- Understanding of the needs and interests of major donors to develop relationships between them and the organization.

 - Demonstrated leadership and the ability to successfully manage multi-functional or diverse areas.